noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 - [tgw: route analyzer](https://docs.aws.amazon.com/vpc/latest/tgw/route-analyzer.html)
 - [tgw:network manager scenarios](https://docs.aws.amazon.com/vpc/latest/tgw/network-manager-scenarios.html)

+## basics

+- regional components: VPG, TG, IG, NG
+- global components: DCG
+- local resources: CG, LG
+- route tables:
+  - can be directly attached to: VPG, IG, TG
+  - a local gateway default route table is created as part of the installation process of Outposts
+- use cases per gateway type
+  - S2S VPN:
+    - customer side: always a CG,
+    - AWS side: either VPG (1 active tunnel) or attached to a transit gateway (2 active tunnels)
+  - Direct Connect: 3 options
+    - VPG only
+    - DCG + VPG
+    - DCG + TG: enables east-west traffic across VPCs
+  - TG: only way to connect more than 2 VPCs together without leveraging VPC peering
+  - Outposts: cuz our startup is making so much fkn money you bought AWS and brought it home in a bag

 ## internet gateway (IGW)

 - regional component attached to a VPC allowing communication between resources in a VPC and the internet.